 Earnings Call and Webcast Information

-Bank of Marin Bancorp will present its third quarter earnings call via webcast on Monday, October 22, 2018 at 8:30 a.m.
+Bank of Marin Bancorp will present its first quarter earnings call via webcast on Monday, April 22, 2019 at 8:30 a.m.
 PT/11:30 a.m.
 ET.
 Investors will have the opportunity to listen to the webcast online through Bank of Marin’s website at https://www.bankofmarin.com under “Investor Relations.”
 To listen to the webcast live, please go to the website at least 15 minutes early to register, download and install any necessary audio software.
 For those who cannot listen to the live broadcast, a replay will be available at the same website location shortly after the call.

 About Bank of Marin Bancorp

-Founded in 1989 and headquartered in Novato, Bank of Marin is the wholly-owned subsidiary of Bank of Marin Bancorp (BMRC).
-A leading business and community bank in the San Francisco Bay Area, with assets of $2.5 billion and 23 offices throughout San Francisco, Marin, Napa, Sonoma and Alameda counties, Bank of Marin provides business and personal banking, commercial lending, and wealth management and trust services.
-Specializing in providing legendary service to its customers and investing in its local communities, Bank of Marin has consistently been ranked one of the “Top Corporate Philanthropists” by the San Francisco Business Times and one of the “Best Places to Work” by the North Bay Business Journal.
+Founded in 1990 and headquartered in Novato, Bank of Marin is the wholly owned subsidiary of Bank of Marin Bancorp (BMRC).
+A leading business and community bank in the San Francisco Bay Area, with assets of $2.5 billion, Bank of Marin has 23 retail branches, 5 commercial banking offices and 1 loan production office located across the North Bay, San Francisco and East Bay regions.
+Bank of Marin provides commercial banking, personal banking, and wealth management and trust services.
+Specializing in providing legendary service to its customers and investing in its local communities, Bank of Marin has consistently been ranked one of the “Top Corporate Philanthropists" by the San Francisco Business Times and one of the “Best Places to Work” by the North Bay Business Journal.
 Bank of Marin Bancorp is included in the Russell 2000 Small-Cap Index and NASDAQ ABA Community Bank Index.
 For more information, go to www.bankofmarin.com.

 |BANK OF MARIN BANCORP|